-You probably worry about aging even though it’s a normal process if you’re like most people.
-Your is where it’s most obvious and so you try to reverse this process really hard.
-While your is important, it’s your biggest organ after all, a topical experience won’t improve it much unless you lead a healthy lifestyle that includes an awareness of those elements you come into contact day after day along with a wholesome well-balanced diet.
+You probably worry about aging even though it’s a normal process if you're like most people.
+Your skin is where it’s most obvious and so you try to reverse this process really hard.
+While your skin concern is important, it’s your biggest organ after all, a topical experience won’t improve it much unless you lead a healthy lifestyle that includes an awareness of those elements you come into contact day after day along with a wholesome well-balanced diet.

-vs. and Their Role in Collagen Production
+Retinol vs. Retinoid and Their Role in Collagen Production

 Collagen